Lucretia Mott

 Lucretia Mott (née Coffin; January 3, 1793 – November 11, 1880) was an American Quaker, abolitionist, women's rights activist, and social reformer.
 She had formed the idea of reforming the position of women in society when she was amongst the women excluded from the World Anti-Slavery Convention held in London in 1840.
-In 1848, she was invited by Jane Hunt to a meeting that led to the first public gathering about women's rights, the Seneca Falls Convention, during which Mott co-wrote the Declaration of Sentiments.
+In 1848, she was invited by Jane Hunt to a meeting that led to the first public gathering about women's rights, the Seneca Falls Convention, during which the Declaration of Sentiments was written.

 Her speaking abilities made her an important abolitionist, feminist, and reformer; she had been a Quaker preacher early in her adulthood.
-When the United States outlawed slavery in 1865, she advocated giving former slaves, both male and female, the right to vote (suffrage).
+She advocated giving black people, both male and female, the right to vote (suffrage).
+Her home, with husband the Quaker leader James Mott was a stop on the Underground Railroad.
+Mott helped found the Female Medical College of Pennsylvania and Swarthmore College and raised funds for the Philadelphia School of Design for Women.
 She remained a central figure in reform movements until her death in 1880.
 The area around her long-time residence in Cheltenham Township is now known as La Mott, in her honor.